 Plan: Carry out an Energy Audit at the customer's premises to determine the existing energy consumption of the chosen building and or equipment.
 Decide what energy efficiency measures are most suitable and complete audit tab on Power NI NISEP application.
-Measures must be CE marked.
+Measures must be CE marked and you must provide a Declaration of Conformity to support this.
+LDT or IES files must also be provided and lights must come with a minimum 5 year warranty.
 The audit must accurately detail the area being upgraded, description of existing product, the running hours, quantities, existing consumption, proposed products, proposed consumption and proposed product unit cost.
 Installation costs must not be incorporated on the application as the NISEP grant does not apply to installation.
 Provide this to your customer.
 The customer will then submit their application to Power NI for NISEP grant approval.